allenai/longformer/README.md

 ### Compiling the CUDA kernel

-Most users won't need to compile the CUDA kernel, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.
+We already include the compiled binaries of the CUDA kernel, so most users won't need to compile it, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.